-On September 1, 2001, the Bush Administration imposed sanctions on a PRC company, the China Metallurgical Equipment Corporation (CMEC), for proliferation of missile technology (Category II items) to Pakistan.
-The sanctions have the effect of denying licenses for two years for the export of satellites to China for its use or launch by its aerospace entities, because the Category II sanctions deny U.S. licenses to transfer missile equipment or technology (MTCR Annex items) to any PRC "person," which is defined by the so-called Helms Amendment (section 74(a)(8)(B) of the AECA) as any PRC government activity related to missiles, electronics, space systems, or military aircraft, and the State Department considers that satellites are covered by the MTCR Annex (since it includes satellite parts).
+Among the actions, on September 1, 2001, the Bush Administration imposed sanctions (for 2 years) on a PRC company, the China Metallurgical Equipment Corporation (CMEC), for proliferation of missile technology (Category II items) to Pakistan.
+The sanctions had the effect of denying licenses for two years for the export of satellites to China for its use or launch by its aerospace entities, because the Category II sanctions deny U.S. licenses to transfer missile equipment or technology (MTCR Annex items) to any PRC "person," which is defined by the so-called Helms Amendment (section 74(a)(8)(B) of the AECA) as any PRC government activity related to missiles, electronics, space systems, or military aircraft, and the State Department considers that satellites are covered by the MTCR Annex (since it includes satellite parts).
 In Beijing with the President in February 2002, National Security Advisor Condoleezza Rice said that the PRC should stop "grandfathering" contracts signed before November 2000.

-On August 25, 2002, the PRC published missile export control regulations (promised in November 2000), just before Deputy Secretary of State Richard Armitage arrived in Beijing to discuss an upcoming Bush-Jiang summit.
+On August 25, 2002, the PRC published missile export control regulations (promised in November 2000), just before Deputy Secretary of State Richard Armitage arrived in Beijing to discuss an upcoming Bush-Jiang summit, showing that China still viewed nonproliferation in the context of relations with the United States.
 Armitage welcomed the new regulations but added that further discussions were needed.
 The State Department spokesperson stressed that questions remained about enforcement of the controls and reductions in PRC proliferation practices.
-Depending on the enforcement and effectiveness of the controls, one issue for Bush is whether and when to waive the sanctions imposed in September 2001.
+With U.S. questions about the enforcement and effectiveness of the controls, President Bush has not waived the sanctions imposed in September 2001.